Maja Salvador: Music career

 In December 2013, it was announced that Salvador had signed a recording contract with Ivory Music & Video.
 While recording the album, Salvador worked with award-winning arranger and producer, Jonathan Ong.
 By March 2014, she revealed through her Instagram account that the title will be Believe along with its track listing which contains mainly original composition and two cover songs.
 The carrier single, "Dahan-Dahan", was released on March 6 while the album was released nationwide on March 25.
 The album also features collaborations with rapper Abra and Project Pinas.
 Salvador also co-wrote a song titled "Buong Gabi".
 She released her first single from the said album, also titled "Dahan Dahan".

 In June 2014, the album was eventually certified gold for selling over 7,500 copies nationwide and Salvador appeared on ASAP to receive a Gold Record award.
 She also staged her first major sold-out concert entitled "MAJ: The Legal Performer" on July 12 at the Music Museum.
-On September 14, 2014 she released her second single called "Halikana" featuring Abra.
+On September 14, 2014, she released her second single called "Halikana" featuring Abra.
 The same month, the music reached at no. 7 in the Top 10 Philippine pop music chart.

 On March 15, 2015, during an interview with Myx, she revealed details on her second album and that its carrier single will be released by the end of the month.
 On April 9, 2015, a photo was uploaded on Salvador's Facebook page showing herself on set to film a music video for the carrier single titled, "Bakit Ganito Ang Pag Ibig", with actor JC De Vera.
 The single was digitally released on April 17.
 Her second album, titled Maja in Love, was released on April 30.
 It features collaborations with Sam Milby and Rayver Cruz.
 In November, she staged her second major concert at the Mall of Asia Arena, dubbed as Majasty.
 She then again staged her third concert at the Music Museum, dubbed as #OnlyMaja.

 In 2017, it was announced that Salvador will team up with Thai popstar with Tor+Saksit for a new single.
 The song, Falling into You, was released on February 9, 2018.

+Personal life

+In April 2022, Salvador got engaged to her non-celebrity boyfriend, Rambo Nuñez Ortega.

+The couple married on July 31, 2023, in Apurva Kempinski, Bali, Indonesia.
+On December 1, 2023, the couple announced that they were expecting their first child.
+On June 1, 2024, Salvador announced the birth of her first child, a daughter named Maria, in Canada on an Instagram post.

 Advocacy and issues

-In 2013, Salvador joined the PETA campaign to Free Mali from captivity in Manila Zoo and have her transferred to Boon Lott's Elephant Sanctuary where she can be given proper treatment and care.
-Mali is the only captive elephant in the Philippines and the zoo is considered to not have adequate knowledge or resources to properly care for her.
+In 2013, Salvador joined the PETA campaign to free Mali the Elephant from captivity in Manila Zoo and have her transferred to Boon Lott's Elephant Sanctuary where she can be given better treatment and care.
+Until her death in 2023, Mali was the only captive elephant in the Philippines and the zoo was considered by celebrities and netizens to not have adequate knowledge or resources to properly care for her.